jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 Firstly, the construction of the indexed object occurs before indexing.
 This construction is, in fact, impossible since we only have one record available, and its `v` is certainly not usable as a parameter for all three functions.
 Moreover, to properly align the return parameter a more precise inference of the `kind` field would be necessary, whose type is instead immediately expanded to the upper bound `"n" | "s" | "b"`.

 The best compromise I know of is the following, where I use a couple of tricks to solve these problems.
-Unfortunately, though, we don't have any refinement on the `record`, so we have to resort once again to type assertions:
+Unfortunately, though, we don't have any refinement on `record.v`, so we have to resort once again to type assertions:

 ```ts
 type NumberRecord = { kind: "n"; v: number };